 User profile settings

 Users can receive message alerts for a number of different reasons and can also send and receive instant messages.
-How a user receives notification of incoming messages can be set in Settings > My profile > Messaging.
+How a user receives notification of incoming messages can be set in Logged in user menu > Preferences > Messaging.

 This brings up a screen with check boxes where users can choose how they wish to be notified both when logged in and logged out.
 They can choose between a pop up,Jabber message or an email.

 Note: The choices a user has on this screen depends on their role and permissions within Moodle.
 For example, an administrator would see options for notifications about backups or important errors with the site.